 They arrested Sutcliffe only for this minor offense, but when they found that his appearance matched descriptions of the Yorkshire Ripper, they questioned him about that case.

 Soon they found that he had been wearing a V-neck sweater under his trousers, with the sleeves pulled over his legs and the V leaving his genitals exposed.
 Eventually, police determined that Sutcliffe did this to be able to kneel over victims and carry out sex acts on them with a certain ease.

 After two days of interrogation, Peter Sutcliffe confessed that he was the Yorkshire Ripper and spent the next day describing his many crimes in detail.

 Sutcliffe soon stood trial for 13 counts of murder.
 He pled not guilty to murder, but guilty to manslaughter on the grounds of diminished responsibility, claiming a diagnosis of paranoid schizophrenia and that he was a tool of “God’s will,” claiming to hear voices that ordered him to kill prostitutes.

-The jury didn’t buy it.
+Whether his wife believed the mission-from-god story, the jury certainly did not.
 Peter Sutcliffe was found guilty on all 13 counts and on seven accounts of attempted murder and given 20 concurrent life sentences.
-He remains behind bars to this day.
+The reign of the Yorkshire Ripper had come to an end.

 After this look at Peter Sutcliffe, the “Yorkshire Ripper,” read up on the five most likely Jack the Ripper suspects.
 Then, discover the story of Richard Cottingham, the “Times Square Torso Ripper”.